The Path of Life

 “The heart is more deceitful than all else and is desperately sick; who can understand it?
 I, the Lord, search the heart, I test the mind, to give to each person according to his ways, according to the results of his deeds.”
 Jeremiah 17:9-10 NASB

 God searches our hearts, revealing what needs to be dealt with, purging within for change.
 He shines His light into our darkness to show the way.
-God deals with His sons and daughters always from His heart of love, mercy and justice.
+God deals with His sons and daughters always from His heart of love, mercy, and justice.
 When we ask in faith, He shows us specifically how He would have us handle each event in our lives.
 Sometimes, He tells us to wait upon right judgment.
-He whispers “Wait.
+He whispers, “Wait.
 Let me handle your life until you have the right heart, my heart, the right balance, to take this on.
 You don’t yet see as I see.”

 If God is at rest, totally in charge of everything, what power can come against the God of the universe?
 Jesus Christ our Lord holds the priestly position of intercession for us against our enemies.
 He takes on our battles as we love and yield to Him.
 The adversary may rule the earth as a roaring dragon in the world, bringing adversity that is His battle within and without.
 Christ remains by our side as He takes us through rather than out of our trials and challenges.